Lachtan9K/spselit-javascript/03-VariablesAndDataTypes.md

 Note: Descriptive variable names make code more readable and it will be easier to understand in shorter time.
 Which makes you more productive then having to guess what is going on.

+Note: Other values may be used in names too, but they may have special meaning like starting with underscores, for that reason it is better not to use them.

 ## Variable access types

 Javascript uses 3 access types `let` `const` and `var`.
 These access types define how can be variable accessed and if it can be overwritten when set and it's scope-ness.